pantoniou/yamldt/README.md

    -v, --version       Display version
 ```

-The `-C/--compatible` option generates a bit exact DTB file.
+The `-C/--compatible` option generates a bit-exact DTB file.

 The `-c/--object` option generates an YAML object file that can be
-used in linking similar to the way C sources and object files work.
+used in linking, similar to the way C sources and object files work.

 The `-s/--dts` option selects a DTS output format instead of DTB.